QuantumGitHub/TimetableGenerator/README.md

 # ICS Timetable Generator
-> Create a pdf (/latex) timetable from an ics calendar
+> Create a pdf (/latex) timetable from an ics calendar This is a fork from the original project of jeangii90.
+There are minor changes to LaTeX style and formatting.

 ## Introduction
 Create a 5 days timetables of repeated events (e.g. lectures) automatically from a `.ics` calendar.\